grab/engineering-blog/_posts/2024-09-17-live-activity-2.md

 tags: [Engineering, Android, Exploration]
 comments: true
 cover_photo: /img/live-activity/live-activity-banner.jpg
 excerpt: "Unleashing Live Activity feature for iOS.
-TLive Activity is a feature that enhances user experience by displaying a user interface (UI) outside of the app, delivering real-time updates and interactive content.
+Live Activity is a feature that enhances user experience by displaying a user interface (UI) outside of the app, delivering real-time updates and interactive content.
 Discover how its was solutionised at Grab."
 ---

 In May 2023, Grab unveiled the Live Activity feature for iOS, which received positive feedback from users.
 Live Activity is a feature that enhances user experience by displaying a user interface (UI) outside of the app, delivering real-time updates and interactive content.
 At Grab, we leverage this feature to keep users informed about their order updates without requiring them to manually open the app.